-You’ll also need to provide a certified translation of any documents that aren’t in English.
+You’ll also need to provide a certified translation of any documents that are not in English.

-You need a page in your passport that’s blank on both sides for your visa.
+You need a page in your passport that is blank on both sides for your visa.

 Read the guide for a full list of documents you can provide.